bloominstituteoftechnology/Sprint-Challenge--JavaScript/ANSWERS.md

 3. What is closure?

+    A closure is an inner function that has access to the outer function's variables as well as all global variables.
+A closure has three scope chains: its own scope, the scope of the function enclosing the closure, and global scope.

 4. Describe the four rules of the 'this' keyword.

+    Window Binding: when used in global scope or without a function without an explicit binding, the "this" keyword is represented by the window object in the browser.
+    Implicit Binding: when used within reference to an object and occurs when dot notation is used when invoking a function.
+Whatever is left of the dot, is the reference to "this"
+    Explicit Binding: added with the use of call(), apply(), and bind() New Binding: in a constructor function refers to the specific instance of a new object.

 5. Why do we need super() in an extended class?

+    The super() replaces the ParentObject.call(this, properties), which bind the word "this" and allow the child constructor to extend and use the methods of the parent.